futilelabs/methodx-cocoa/README.md

     ]

  The above data would cause `command1` to be executed first, followed by the other commands in the order in which they appear in the array.

+## Adding support

+### Your own stuff

+If you want to add something that will only be useful to you, just write a method that takes in whatever data source you need, generate all the `MXRequest` objects, and call `[MXRouter executeRequests:]`.

+### Generally useful stuff

+If you want us to add something specifically, please add an issue, or feel free to fork the repo and add your own stuff directly.
+We're very open to pull requests.